 Insights into Volvo Car's Revenues from Sustainable Activities

 In 2024, Volvo Car reported EU Taxonomy-eligible revenues of SEK 365.24 billion, representing 91% of its total turnover.
-Of this amount, SEK 0 of Volvo Car's revenues was classified as EU Taxonomy-aligned, indicating that 0% of the revenue-generating activities undertaken by the company substantially contribute to one or more of the six environmental objectives, meet the Do No Significant Harm (DNSH) criteria, and comply with the Minimum Social Safeguards (MSS).
+Of this amount, SEK 0 of Volvo Car's revenues was classified as EU Taxonomy-aligned, indicating that 0% of the revenue-generating activities undertaken by the company substantially contribute to one or more of the six environmental objectives, meet the Do No Significant Harm (DNSH) criteria, and comply with the Minimum Social Safeguards (MSS).a

 Insights into Volvo Car's CAPEX from Sustainable Activities